Gordon Bahr

 Gordon Harry Bahr (May 19, 1914 – May 5, 1991) was an American football coach.
 He served as the head football coach at the University of Wisconsin–La Crosse in 1945.
+Additionally, He had been a coach and teacher at Central High School and Lincoln Jr. High School and was the Audio Visual Coordinator for the LaCrosse School District for five years prior to his retirement.